 Testimonials show trustworthy proponents usually in a combination of images and quotes.
 These people usually talk about the positive experiences they had with the product and why they would recommend it.
 They can be anyone, from celebrities to your ‘normal’ customer.
-A testimonial is designed to show the visitors that your website is well liked and your product or content are valuable and of high quality.
+A testimonial is designed to show the visitors that your website is well-liked and your product or content are valuable and of high quality.
 Example persons for good testimonials are enthusiastic customers, bloggers or users with a website of their own.
-There is big possibility that these people place a backlink to your site in return.
+There is a big possibility that these people place a backlink to your site in return.

 The company OptinMonster is showing some good examples and explains why testimonials are so important.

 Apart from the link building tactics mentioned in this article, there are of course numerous other ways to build backlinks to your site.
 That’s why we’ve created this PDF, where you can find a list of many different link building tactics, rated by the value of the link, time expenditure and costs.